-Treatments of demodex include localized topical ointments (Goodwinol®) and generalized pour-on applications (Mitaban®), and even specific dosages of Ivermectin.
-Other newer products for flea and tick control have showed early promise to treat demodex.
-Again, with demodex, one should evaluate their breeding stock, as it is much better to prevent than treat demodectic mange.
+Again, with Demodex, one should evaluate their breeding stock, as it is much better to prevent than treat demodectic mange.
 Previously positive bitches can transmit the demodex mites to their litter.
-So we should be very hesitant to breed any bitch that has tested positive at any time in her life, even if she is clear at present.
+We should be very hesitant to breed any bitch that has tested positive at any time in her life, even if she is clear at present.

-Sarcoptic Mange or Scabies: Mites of the Sarcoptic family can affect hounds, foxes, coyotes and even humans.
-Intense itching and hair loss are the most significant findings, but it may take skin scraping from your veterinarian to differentiate from other forms of skin infections such as pyoderma, skin allergies, etc.
+Sarcoptic Mange or Scabies: Mites of the Sarcoptes family can affect hounds, foxes, coyotes and even humans.
+This mite is highly contagious, therefore all animals in proximity to the affected hound will need to be treated.
+Intense itching and hair loss are the most significant findings, but it may take skin scraping from your veterinarian to differentiate from other forms of mite (Demodex) or skin infections such as pyoderma, skin allergies, etc.